hsantos10/emqx_tdengine/README.md

 ## Usage

-Store data from a specified MQTT topic to a TDEngine table:
+This section shows how to store data from a specified MQTT topic managed by the EMQX Broker into a TDEngine table:

 ###Create the database on TDEngine